 But that cultural attraction pertains to anyone and any sport, regardless of their race or ethnicity.

 I didn’t start running until I moved to Boston in my mid-20s and was exposed to the culture of running that was embedded there.
 Turned out I took to the sport quickly.
 But if I had stayed in my hometown of St. Louis, which had a heritage as a great baseball town, but no such tradition in running, I might never have tried the sport.
 That’s how cultural influences work.

 It’s like in the classic 1950s Marlon Brando movie The Wild One.
 In one memorable exchange, a girl asks Brando’s character, “Hey, Johnny, what are you rebelling against?”
 Brando replies, “What’ve you got?”

 And it’s not like the American running community isn’t aware that there is a diversity issue in its ranks.
 Knowing that the benefits of a running can be life-changing, many organizations today have established outreach programs that focus on previously under-served communities.

 The New York Road Runners has an extensive, no-cost outreach program called Rising New York Road Runners that serves 250,000 youth across the country at more than 1300 sites.
-And Students Run LA (SRLA) is an exceptional three-decade-old program linked to the Los Angeles Marathon focusing on at-risk schools that has impacted tens of thousands of young lives and their families as well.
+And Students Run LA (SRLA) is an exceptional three-decade-old program linked to the Los Angeles Marathon focusing on at-risk schools that has impacted tens of thousands of young lives and their families, as well.
 There are numerous others.
-But the fact that there needed to be an outreach program tells you that distance running wasn’t organic or self-generating within the black or Hispanic communities.
+But the fact that there needed to be an outreach program tells you that distance running wasn’t organic or self-generating within the black or Hispanic or poor while communities.

 All that being said, Running While Black in America still presents dangers not experienced when Running While White.
 But it is disingenuous to suggest that the so-called running community promotes what is an admittedly imbalanced culture of endurance running in the USA.
 At least, that’s which way the wind is blowing from this weather station.